top of page

 I pick it up, I can’t unravel it, I put it down.

 I love this story, which is why I keep going back to it, but the narrative just doesn’t work for some reason.
-A few years ago I thought I’d cracked it, only for the whole thing to come to a staggering to a halt again.
+A few years ago I thought I’d cracked it, only for the whole thing to come to a staggering halt again.

 I suspect it’s because there’s a darling I just can’t kill.